 Stimulus.
-If you didn’t file a federal tax return in 2018 or 2019, you can now go to this IRS site to enter your information to receive your stimulus payment check.
+If you didn’t file a federal tax return in 2018 or 2019, you should go to this IRS site to enter your information to receive your stimulus payment check.

 People who receive Social Security retirement, survivors, or disability insurance benefits, who did not file a tax return for 2018 or 2019, and who have qualifying children under age 17, should go to this IRS webpage to provide their information to make sure they receive $500 per dependent child.
-The IRS imposed a last-minute deadline of April 22, but those who missed the deadline should still visit the site.
-You will still receive your $1,200 stimulus this year, but will receive $500 per dependent child next year.
+You will receive your $1,200 stimulus payment this year, and will receive $500 per dependent child next year.

 Philadelphians who are struggling financially because of the pandemic may be eligible for an emergency cash grant from the Pennsylvania Department of Human Services.
 The Emergency Assistance Program is for families with children who were working and experienced the loss of a job or income.
 Families whose income is below 150 percent of the federal poverty level—about $2,700 a month for a family of three—are eligible.
 Families that qualify will be able to get a one-time grant of approximately $400-$1,200, based on their family size.
 Residents can apply online.
 Applications will be accepted through June 12, or until all funds are expended.